Toyota Avanza: Daihatsu Xenia

 Alongside the Avanza, Daihatsu also launched the second-generation Xenia on 9 November 2011 for sale in Indonesia only.
 It remained to serve as a more affordable alternative to the Avanza.

 The Xenia was initially available in four different grade levels: 1.0 D, 1.0 M, 1.3 X and 1.3 R. The D, M and X grades came with the 5-speed manual transmission, while the R can have either a 5-speed manual or a 4-speed automatic unit.
 The D and M grades came powered with a 989 cc EJ-VE three-cylinder engine, while the X and R grades came powered by a 1.3-litre K3-VE four-cylinder unit.
 Both engines came equipped with Toyota's electronic fuel injection with VVT-i.
 Like the previous generation, the Xenia had accessories packages that acts as sub-variant, including Plus, Deluxe, Family and Sporty packages.
 Between 2011 and 2014, a flagship variant called R Attivo was offered.
 It offered a rugged body kit and the roof rails, giving a crossover-inspired look.

 In May 2013, the Xenia was updated along with the Avanza to include improved safety and comfort equipment.
 Dual SRS airbags and seat belt warning indicator became standard in the lineup.

 The Xenia received its first facelift in August 2015.
 The changes were the same as the Avanza, which consist of an updated fascia, headlights and taillights, and two-tone brown interior colour.
 The X and R grades received a newer engine, both became powered by a 1.3-litre 1NR-VE Dual VVT-i engine.
 The 1.0-litre engine option remains unchanged.

 In August 2016, the 1.0-litre Xenia models were discontinued in favour of the smaller, front-wheel-drive Sigra.

 A crossover-styled variant called the Custom was launched in November 2017, based on the R grade.

 In January 2019, the Xenia received its second facelift.
 Like the Avanza, it consists of an updated front fascia with LED reflector headlights, side mirrors, and rear fascia.
-Other changes includes digital air conditioner, auto retractable mirrors and revised suspension tunings.
+Other changes includes digital air conditioner, digital media head unit, auto retractable mirrors and revised suspension tunings.
 The keyless entry system with push start/stop engine button is not available on the Xenia.
 Alloy wheels were standard in the lineup.
 For the first time, the Xenia received a 1.5-litre 2NR-VE Dual VVT-i engine option, exclusive to the R Deluxe variant.

 Similar to the Transmover, the base 1.3 X grade with manual transmission is the sole variant of the Xenia sold alongside the third-generation model since November 2021.
 Production of this model ended in January 2023.